enspiral/handbook/collabfunding.md

 * the web address and name of the Cobudget bucket.

 Here's a link to the [Financial Agreement](/agreements/financial.html)

-## Coming soon!

-History of Collborative Funding at Enspiral

-How Enspiral uses Cobudget

-Link to previous collab funding annual reports

 {% include 'contributing_hint.md' %}